AngleProtocol/angle-docs/README.md

 {% endhint %}

 {% hint style="info" %}
 📅 Angle Protocol is not live yet.
-Audits are currently being finalized (09/2021), and we are hoping to launch on mainnet around October 🍁.
+Audits are currently being finalized (09/2021), and we are hoping to launch on mainnet in early November 🍁.
 {% endhint %}

 ## Introduction to Angle